-As a result of the financial market impact of COVID-19 the Company has taken a number of actions to reduce exposure to credit spread and counterparty default risk.
+As a result of the financial market impact of COVID-19 the Company took a number of actions in 2020 to reduce exposure to credit spread and counterparty default risk.
 Actions include purchasing tactical derivative hedges, asset disposals and reallocation as well as temporary cessation of stock lending activity.